comprobo25/comprobo25.github.io/How to/simulators.md

 title: "Simulators"
 toc_sticky: true
 ---
 In the beginning of the class you'll be mainly working wth [the Neato simulator](../How to/run_the_neato_simulator).
 However, there will be lots of opportunities to use other simulators for other projects.
+The simulators on this page, at least currently, are provided as starting points for your own investigation.
+They are not fully built out tutorials (in the way that the Neato simulator is).
+By working together (with you all), we hope that we can improve the level of detail on this page and add additional simulators.

 ## Prius Simulator
 The Open Source Robotics Foundation (OSRF) put together a demo of a Prius that can be controlled through ROS.
 Notably,